kreeware/elasticsearch-build-container/README.md

 Configuration is read from the `/config` path, and copied from the elasticsearch config path by default of no files exist there.
 Any additional arguments will be passed to elasticsearch executable, so something like this is valid:

 `docker run elastic-build start -Ediscovery.zen.ping.unicast.hosts=['']`

+## Using X-pack commands

+The `xpack` command is a pointed to the binaries available in `bin/x-pack`, so you need to also provide the x-pack command you wish to execute as well as any additional parameters it may need.
+For example, if you wanted to add a user, it would look something like this:

+`docker run elastic-build xpack users useradd admin -r superuser -p notsecure`

+Note that normal user prompts will not work, so you must pass in all required parameters.